MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-realwear.md

 RealWear devices updated to release 10.5.0 or above.
 More information [here](https://realwear.com/knowledge-center/configure-on-release-10/wireless-update/).

+> [!IMPORTANT]
-Register [here](https://www.realwear.com/solutions/microsoft-teams/#C1) for access to Teams for RealWear client in [RealWear Foresight](https://cloud.realwear.com/).
+> Register [here](https://www.realwear.com/solutions/microsoft-teams/#C1) for access to Teams for RealWear client in [RealWear Foresight](https://cloud.realwear.com/).

 ## Required Licenses

 Microsoft Teams licenses are part of Office 365 subscriptions.
 No additional licensing is required to use Teams for RealWear.
-For more information about getting Teams, check out How do I get access to Microsoft Teams?
+For more information about getting Teams, check out [How do I get access to Microsoft Teams](https://support.office.com/article/fc7f1634-abd3-4f26-a597-9df16e4ca65b).

+## Managing RealWear devices

+### Microsoft Endpoint Manager

+RealWear devices can be managed using Android Device Administrator mode.
+Support for management via Android Enterprise is limited, as the devices currently don't have Google Mobile Services (GMS) available.

+- To learn more about managing RealWear devices on Microsoft Endpoint Manager, see [Android device administrator enrollment in Intune](https://docs.microsoft.com/mem/intune/enrollment/android-enroll-device-administrator).
+- For more details on policies, see How to use Intune in environments without Google Mobile Services.

+### Third-party Enterprise Mobility Managers (EMMs)

+For guidance on third-party EMMs, see [Supported Enterprise Mobility Management Providers](https://www.realwear.com/knowledge-center/configure-on-release-10/remote-from-a-web-browser/emm/).